Arize-ai/phoenix/docs/api/session.md

 All parameters are optional and `launch_app()` launches a Phoenix session with no data and is always ready to receive trace data your LLM applications in real time.
 See [LLM Traces](../concepts/llm-traces.md) for more.

-`launch_app` can accept one or two [Dataset](dataset-and-schema.md#phoenix.dataset) instances as arguments.
+`launch_app` can accept one or two [Inferences](inference-and-schema.md#phoenix.inferences) instances as arguments.
 If the app is launched with a single dataset, Phoenix provides model performance and data quality metrics, but not drift metrics.
-If the app is launched with two datasets, Phoenix provides drift metrics in addition to model performance and data quality metrics.
-When two datasets are provided, the reference dataset serves as a baseline against which to compare the primary dataset.
-Common examples of primary and reference datasets include production vs. training or challenger vs. champion.
+If the app is launched with two sets of inferences, Phoenix provides drift metrics in addition to model performance and data quality metrics.
+When two sets of inferences are provided, the reference inference collection serves as a baseline against which to compare the primary inference collection.
+Common examples of primary and reference inferences include production vs. training or challenger vs. champion.

 **\[**[**source**](https://github.com/Arize-ai/phoenix/blob/main/src/phoenix/session/session.py)**]**

 ### Parameters

-* **primary** (Optional\[[Dataset](dataset-and-schema.md#phoenix.dataset)]): The dataset that is of primary interest as the subject of investigation or evaluation.
+* **primary** (Optional\[[Inferences](inference-and-schema.md#phoenix.inferences)]): The dataset that is of primary interest as the subject of investigation or evaluation.
-* **reference** (Optional\[[Dataset](dataset-and-schema.md#phoenix.dataset)]): If provided, the reference dataset serves as a baseline against which to compare the primary dataset.
+* **reference** (Optional\[[Inferences](inference-and-schema.md#phoenix.inferences)]): If provided, the reference dataset serves as a baseline against which to compare the primary dataset.
-* **corpus** (Optional\[[Dataset](dataset-and-schema.md#phoenix.dataset)]): If provided, the corpus dataset represents the corpus data from which documents are retrieved in an Retrieval-Augmented Generation (RAG) use case.
+* **corpus** (Optional\[[Inferences](inference-and-schema.md#phoenix.inferences)]): If provided, the corpus dataset represents the corpus data from which documents are retrieved in an Retrieval-Augmented Generation (RAG) use case.
 See [Corpus Data](../inferences/how-to-inferences/define-your-schema/corpus-data.md) for more on how to import this data, and [Retrieval (RAG)](../how-to/define-your-schema/retrieval-rag.md) for more bout the use case.
 * **trace** (Optional\[TraceDataset]): If provided, a trace dataset containing spans.
 Phoenix can be started with or without a dataset and will always be able to receive traces in real time from your LLM application.
 See [LLM Traces](../concepts/llm-traces.md) for more.
 * **host** (Optional\[str]): The host on which the server runs.
 It can also be set using environment variable `PHOENIX_HOST`, otherwise it defaults to `127.0.0.1`.
 Most users don't need to worry this parameter.
 * **port** (Optional\[int]): The port on which the server listens.
 It can also be set using environment variable `PHOENIX_PORT`, otherwise it defaults to `6006`.
 This parameter is useful if `6006` is already occupied by a separate application.